guilopeszw/LyricMatch/README.md

 *About*

-I had the idea of using an AI transcriber to get lyrics from any song (in this case, works best if in english).
-I found an API (AssemblyAI) that requires the user to input an .mp4 or .wav file, so that gave me the idea to try and link the transcriber with an audio downloader (which in this case, was yt-dlp/youtubetowav).

-The idea is that the user will input an YouTube link and get a .wav file from it, which will be automatically be transcribed and turned into a .txt file.
+=AI transcriber to get lyrics from any song (works better in english songs) using AssemblyAI's free API, that requires the user to input an .mp3 or .wav file.
+To make things easier, using yt-dlp, you only have to input a youtube link to the song of your choice and the library will download it into an mp3 file, which will be automatically transcribed and saved in a .txt (bonus: all files are saved locally, which means they're accessable at any moment after using LyricMatch)